GreptimeTeam/docs/docs/reference/sql/cast.md

-The `CAST` is used to convert an expression of one data type to another.
+`CAST` is used to convert an expression of one data type to another.

 # Syntax